bopjesvla/wwwemergencyfund/index.md

 There is no need to wait for the charity's response before submitting your application for hardship assistance.
 We aim to review applications within 7 days.
 If your application is accepted, the amount you receive will be the **lowest** of three figures:

-1. The payout suggested by the hardship examiner
+1. The payout suggested by the hardship examiners
 2. 50% of your donations to cost-effective charities made in 2022 and 2023
 3. 1,000 USD, or the equivalent amount in another currency